-RPA’s primary role is to engage foreign governments regarding human trafficking issues.
-The Office and U.S. missions worldwide meet regularly with foreign government officials to advance the “3P” approach, gauge progress in achieving goals, and identify and examine recent trafficking trends.
-RPA encourages measurable progress in the fight against human trafficking that stems from national action plans and recommendations in the annual Trafficking in Persons (TIP) Report.
-These recommendations are country-specific and therefore may require a range of activities including, but not limited to: legislation, increased enforcement, victim-centered policies and services, and relevant prevention activities.
+The Reports and Political Affairs (RPA) section’s primary role is to work with U.S. embassies to engage foreign governments regarding human trafficking issues and to prepare the annual Trafficking in Persons (TIP) Report.
+The TIP Office and U.S. missions worldwide meet regularly with foreign government officials to discuss ways to combat trafficking in persons and encourage measurable progress through national action plans and recommendations in the TIP Report.
+These recommendations are consistent with anti-trafficking standards set out in the Palermo Protocol.
+They are country-specific and prescribe a range of activities, such as enacting or amending anti-trafficking legislation, increasing law enforcement efforts, implementing victim-centered protection policies and services, and undertaking relevant prevention activities.

 The TIP Report is the U.S. Government’s principal diplomatic and diagnostic tool to guide engagement with foreign governments on human trafficking.
 It is also the world’s most comprehensive resource of governmental anti-trafficking efforts and reflects the U.S. Government’s commitment to global leadership on this key human rights and law enforcement issue.
 Through the TIP Report, the Department of State assesses countries based on their governments’ efforts to meet the “minimum standards for the elimination of trafficking” found in Section 108 of the TVPA.
 Since 2010, the TIP Report has also ranked the United States Government’s anti-trafficking efforts using the same minimum standards.
 Since 2001, the number of countries included and ranked in the TIP Report has more than doubled to 187 countries and territories.
 Globally, the TIP Report has prompted legislation, national action plans, and implementation of anti-trafficking policies and programs across the 3Ps.